harrisont/fastbuild-vscode/README.md

 It may be compatible with a newer version of FASTBuild, but this was the latest version tested.

 Note that some of the language is not yet implemented.
-See [TODO](#todo) for details.
+See the [Support full FASTBuild syntax](#support-full-fastbuild-syntax) backlog item for details.

 ## Installing the Visual Studio Code Extension